d-val/cognitive_battery_benchmark/README.md

-# Human Cognitive Battery Benchmark
+# Simulated Cognitive Test Battery

 There are several established collections of cognition tests used to test aspects of intelligence in animals (e.g. crows, monkeys) and humans such as the [Primate Cognition Test Battery](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0032024).
 These experiments help determine, for example, an agent's ability to understand object permanence and causality.
 Although these experiments are very common in cognitive science, they have not been deployed on and applied to machine learning models and algorithms.
 This is mostly because, so far, these cognitive science experiments were undertaken manually, with an experimenter having to physically move objects in from of the test agent while recording the interaction as a data point.
 The goal of the Simulated Cognitive Test Battery is to allow these experiments to be deployed for machine learning research, and at scale.
 We therefore recreate these experiments in 3D in a randomized and programmatic fashion to allow for the creation of rich, large datasets.